|

 to use a bow (Gnomish X4500GT Zarkomatic blaster rifle?)

 In Mists of Pandaria the Gnomes are still excluded, but Pandarens can become Hunters.
+The best racial choice for a Hunter is one that you enjoy playing.

 It doesn't matter if one race has no special abilities if you like